Megan-Andrews/GSoC-2025/README.md

 | **`paligemma/vit/`**    | The **Vision Transformer (ViT)** encoder, used to embed image patches before concatenation with text tokens.
 Includes its own transformer and module tests.                                                             |
 | **`paligemma/` (root)** | The **multimodal integration layer**, combining ViT and Gemma into `PaliGemmaTransformer`, along with a unified `Sampler`, `sow_lib.py`, and parameter conversion utilities.                                            |

 notebooks/                    # Jupyter notebooks for demos, experiments, or visualization │ src/
 └── models/
-    ├── gemma/       # Orignial Gemma implementation for reference └── paligemma/
+    ├── gemma/                # Original Gemma implementation for reference │
+    └── paligemma/
         ├── gemma/
         │   ├── debug.py
         │   ├── helpers.py